-The lawyers at the Southern California Nursing Home Law Group have represented hundreds of individuals and families, from every Southern California county, in cases neglect or abuse of a loved one.
+The lawyers at the Southern California Nursing Home Law Group have represented hundreds of individuals and families, from every Southern California county, in cases of neglect or abuse of a loved one.
 We are a few of a handful of lawyers who specialize in these cases, and we know how these nursing facilities work, we know California law, and more often than not we know the lawyers the nursing home industry hires to defend these homes.

 If you want to talk to a lawyer about a case of neglect, abuse, or malpractice in the nursing home or assisted living setting, please call us today.
 There is never a fee to discuss a matter, and you will get an honest appraisal of your case.

-In our two decades of representing individuals and families who been the victims of nursing home abuse and neglect we have pretty much seen it all, from sexual abuse, fractures that go untreated, and wounds that become necrotic (and even maggot infested).
-But from the hundreds of cases we have been involved in, there several broad categories of neglect or abuse have emerged.Falls Causing Injury
+In our two decades of representing individuals and families who have been victims of nursing home abuse and neglect we have pretty much seen it all, from sexual abuse, fractures that go untreated, and wounds that become necrotic (and even maggot infested).
+But from the hundreds of cases we have been involved in, there are several broad categories of neglect or abuse have emerged.Falls Causing Injury

 By law, every resident who is admitted into a skilled nursing facility must be assessed for a variety of risk factors, and one of those is falls.
 A fall risk assessment should accurately evaluate the resident’s ability to ambulate, the resident’s cognitive function and safety awareness, continency, and the other factors that might indicate that the resident is at risk for falling.
 The risk assessment should determine whether the resident is a low, moderate, or high risk for suffering falls.